StrangeRanger/customized-unix-terminal/docs/index.md

 1. While most of these programs can be installed via `git`, they will only be marked as such if recommended by the program's documentation or myself, or if it's the only available installation method.

 The **NPM** section lists programs that can be installed using the system's default package manager.
-Since the primary Debian- and Arch-based Linux based distributions, all the programs in this section are confirmed to be installable via `apt` or `pacman`.
+Since the Linux distributions that I primarily use are Debian- and Arch-based, all the programs in this section are confirmed to be installable via `apt` or `pacman`.
 For other Linux distributions, you can check [Repology](https://repology.org/) to see if the program is available in your distribution's package manager.
 Similar to the **TPPM** section, I've included additional information such as a brief description for each program and a link to its Repology page.

 /// tab | Third Party Package Manager